dadukhankevin/Zor/README.md

 print(f"Validation accuracy: {val_accuracy:.1f}%")
 ```

 **Results**: Beats MLPs using only 10 training samples (1 per class) while being 30x faster.
-This is all without backpropagation, using momentum-based analog-spike learning.
+This is all without backpropagation, using Adam-optimized analog-spike learning.

 ## Philosophy